 First Commonwealth Financial Corporation Receives Regulatory Approval for Centric Financial Corporation Merger

-/EIN News/ -- INDIANA, Pa., Nov.
-18, 2022 (GLOBE NEWSWIRE) -- First Commonwealth Financial Corporation (NYSE: FCF) (“First Commonwealth”) today announced that it has received all regulatory approvals required to complete the previously announced merger of Centric Financial Corporation (“Centric”) with and into First Commonwealth and the merger of Centric Bank with and into First Commonwealth Bank.
+INDIANA, Pa., Nov.
+18, 2022 (GLOBE NEWSWIRE) -- First Commonwealth Financial Corporation FCF ("First Commonwealth") today announced that it has received all regulatory approvals required to complete the previously announced merger of Centric Financial Corporation ("Centric") with and into First Commonwealth and the merger of Centric Bank with and into First Commonwealth Bank.

 The Federal Deposit Insurance Corporation has approved the merger of Centric Bank with and into First Commonwealth Bank, and the Pennsylvania Department of Banking and Securities has approved the merger of Centric with and into First Commonwealth and the merger of the subsidiary banks.
 In addition, the Federal Reserve Bank of Cleveland has granted First Commonwealth a waiver of its merger application requirements.